BernhardWebstudio/photogrammetry-viewer/README.md

 ```

-## Element data attributes
+## Element attributes
 Attribute | Description
 ---|---
 isYupTransformApplied | indicates whether a z-up to y-up coordinate transformation has been subsequently performed.
 srcScanInformation | Exported cameras in xml file from Agisoft
 src3D | 3D model in gltf file format
-src2D | Folder where all 2D images are located.
+src2D | Path where all 2D images are located.
 Currently these must be in png format.
+loadMeasurement | If this attribute is set, the viewer will try to load measurement data from the file `measurement.json` located in the same path as the GLTF file.
+See section [Measurements](#Measurements)

+## Measurements

+Measurements can be downloaded as CSV or JSON from within the measurement tool.
+In conjunction with the attribute `loadMeasurement`, the JSON file can be used to annotate the 3D model.